RVCE-ECE-Shylashree/TT10_LogAFPM-16/docs/info.md

 > ## 📌 Credits
 >
-> We sincerely acknowledge the **Center of Excellence in Integrated Circuits and Systems (CoE-ICAS)** and the **Department of Electronics and Communication Engineering, R.V.
-College of Engineering, Bengaluru**, for their invaluable support in providing us with the necessary knowledge and training.
+> We sincerely acknowledge the **Center of Excellence in Integrated Circuits and Systems (CoE-ICAS)** and the **Department of Electronics and Communication Engineering, RV College of Engineering, Bengaluru**, for their invaluable support in providing us with the necessary knowledge and training.
 >
 > We extend our special gratitude to **Dr. H V Ravish Aradhya (HoD, ECE)**, **Dr. K S Geetha (Vice Principal)** and **Dr. K N Subramanya (Principal)** for their continuous encouragement and support, enabling us to achieve **TAPEOUT** in **Tiny Tapeout 10**.
 >